 Judging or perceiving.

-The MBTI assessment is completed through an introspective questionnaire that weighs people's personalities based on their responses to hypothetical situations.
+is completed through an introspective questionnaire that weighs people's personalities based on their responses to hypothetical situations.
 The assessment is the result of years of study and iteration, although the earliest versions originate from Katharine Cook Briggs and her daughter Isabel Briggs Myers. back in 1917.
 After meeting her future son-in-law, Katharine observed differences between his personality and that of their family members'.
 The epiphany would start a journey of discovering temperaments and traits that profile a person.

 Where to Take the Test